 Remove PROJECT, Name and No. as they are repetitive and not required information for this page.
-Align Work Type and Work Operation to left.
+Align Work Type and Work Operation to left. -- done

-Add “SAFE JOB ANALYSIS” button left of SAVE AS PDF button, disabled (indicative to user that this button is not clickable) and tooltip appears with “This feature has been marked for next phase development”
+Add “SAFE JOB ANALYSIS” button left of SAVE AS PDF button, disabled (indicative to user that this button is not clickable) and tooltip appears with “This feature has been marked for next phase development” -- done

 When Work Type and/or Work Operation is empty and user clicks on “SAVE AS PDF” button, highlight all empty mandatory fields red as prompt to the user.
-This should be standard UX.
+This should be standard UX.-- harris

-Work type and work operations drop down list available only for categories with existing records, so that user will not see categories without records and get confused with a long list
+Work type and work operations drop down list available only for categories with existing records, so that user will not see categories without records and get confused with a long list -- harris

-When there are no existing records, drop down lists for work type and work operation will be empty
+When there are no existing records, drop down lists for work type and work operation will be empty -- harris

-Hide risk matrix until a selection of work type and work operation is made
+Hide risk matrix until a selection of work type and work operation is made -- harris

-Add vertical axis title “Probability/Barrier” and horizontal axis title “Consequence”
+Add vertical axis title “Probability/Barrier” and horizontal axis title “Consequence” -- doing

-“Risk Overview (Before Implementation of Suggestions)” to be changed to “Risk Overview (Based on listed potential incidents)”, font size to be increased to be bigger than probability and consequence labels
+“Risk Overview (Before Implementation of Suggestions)” to be changed to “Risk Overview (Based on listed potential incidents)”, font size to be increased to be bigger than probability and consequence labels -- done

+“(S)” to be changed to “(s)” -- done

+Remove “Additional Recommendation(s)” -- done

 Recommendations Page

-Add “CREATE ACTION PLAN” button above table aligned right, disabled (indicative to user that this button is not clickable) and tooltip appears with “This feature has been marked for next phase development”
+Add “CREATE ACTION PLAN” button above table aligned right, disabled (indicative to user that this button is not clickable) and tooltip appears with “This feature has been marked for next phase development” -- done

-Sorting option for S/No is missing
+Sorting option for S/No is missing -- done

-“open” to be changed to “Open”
+“open” to be changed to “Open” -- done

-“close” to be changed to “Closed”
+“close” to be changed to “Closed” -- done

-Headers to be consistent: “Actions Assigned To” and “Status of Action”
+Headers to be consistent: “Actions Assigned To” and “Status of Action” -- done

 General

-All buttons to be in orange colour, except CANCEL will be in grey
+All buttons to be in consistent colours --- done

 UX needs to be based on Material Design Guidelines